zaranasavani/FaceTimeKeeper/README.md

-# Face Time Keeper
+# Face Attendance System

-A "Face Time Keeper" is a system is one of example of Computer vision and face recognition technology.
+A "Face Attendance System" is a system is one of example of Computer vision and face recognition technology.
 It capture real-time video using a webcam, detects faces from the video, and compares them with pre-stored face data to recognize individuals.
 Once an individual is recognized, their attendance is automatically recorded in a CSV file.
 The system also supports text-to-speech feedback to notify users when their attendance has been successfully marked.
 ## ✨ Features ✨

 ### Real-Time Face Recognition:📽️